Phaedo: Legacy

 Plato's Phaedo had a significant readership throughout antiquity, and was commented on by a number of ancient philosophers, such as Harpocration of Argos, Porphyry, Iamblichus, Paterius, Plutarch of Athens, Syrianus and Proclus.

-Phaedo was the literary model of Saint Gregory of Nyssa's Dialogue on the Soul and Resurrection((peri psyches kai anastaseos)), which he dedicated to the memory of his sister Saint Macrina the Younger.
+Phaedo was the literary model of Saint Gregory of Nyssa's Dialogue on the Soul and Resurrection (peri psyches kai anastaseos), which he dedicated to the memory of his sister Saint Macrina the Younger.

 The two most important commentaries on the Phaedo that have come down to us from the ancient world are those by Olympiodorus of Alexandria and Damascius of Athens.

 The Phaedo was first translated into Latin from Greek by Apuleius but no copy survived, so Henry Aristippus produced a new translation in 1160.

-The Phaedo has come to be considered a seminal formulation, from which "a whole range of dualities, which have become deeply ingrained in Western philosophy, theology, and psychology over two millennia, received their classic formulation: soul and body, mind and matter, intellect and sense, reason and emotion, reality and appearance, unity and plurality, perfection and imperfection, immortal and mortal, permanence and change, eternal and temporal, divine and human, heaven and earth."
+The Phaedo has come to be considered a seminal text, from which a whole range of dualities, which have become deeply ingrained in Western philosophy, theology, and psychology over two millennia, received their classic formulation: soul and body, mind and matter, intellect and sense, reason and emotion, reality and appearance, unity and plurality, perfection and imperfection, immortal and mortal, permanence and change, eternal and temporal, divine and human, heaven and earth.